 Healthy Eating and Active Living for Diabetes (HEALD)

-Whereas strong evidence supports the role of lifestyle modification in the prevention and management of T2D, we lack a clear understanding of best strategies for dietary and physical activity behaviour promotion among adults with T2D within primary care.
-Current clinical practice guidelines are based on resource laden, one-to-one individual and clinically-based approaches to lifestyle modification, with limited theoretical grounding for recommended health behaviour change.
-Furthermore, numerous barriers exist for the primary care physicians to direct counselling for lifestyle modification.
+Whereas strong evidence supports the role of lifestyle modification in the prevention and management of T2D, we lack a clear understanding of best strategies for dietary and physical activity behaviour support among adults with T2D within primary care.
+Current clinical practice guidelines are based on resource laden, one-to-one individual and clinically based approaches to lifestyle modification, with limited theoretical grounding for recommended health behaviour change.
+Furthermore, numerous barriers exist for the primary care physicians to direct counseling for lifestyle modification.
 Consequently, little guidance is available for practical, sustainable, economically viable solutions, with limited evidence of long-term efficacy and efficiency.
+Like other aspects of PCNs models of care, incorporating an exercise specialist, as a member of the health care team, is vital, with responsibility for supporting patients adopt healthier behaviours to self-manage their diabetes.

 Johnson ST, Bell GJ, McCargar LJ, Welsh RS, Bell RC.
 Improved cardiovascular health following a progressive walking and dietary intervention for type 2 diabetes.
 [PMID: 19614943] Diabetes, Obesity & Metabolism, 11(9):836-43, 2009